Smoke Stacks on Union Pacific Steam Locomotives

 This page was last updated on December 17, 2014.

-As a bit of explanation, on a steam locomotive, the nozzle is a component within a locomotive's smokebox, sitting exactly under the exhaust stack itself.
+As a brief explanation, on a steam locomotive, the nozzle is a component within a locomotive's smokebox, sitting exactly under the exhaust stack itself.
 It serves to take the exhaust steam from the cylinders and direct it upwards into the exhaust stack, and to create a draft, or vacuum that improved the burning of fuel in the fire box.
 Throughout the history of steam locomotives, there have been numerous designs for nozzles, as well as what is known as a "front end", an apparatus meant to control the cinders that, by way of the flues, entered the smokebox from the firebox.
 Cinders exiting the exhaust stack was a constant concern because of the potential for starting line-side fires.
 Also, cinders meant excess air flow and unburned fuel, which was not economical in the operation of steam locomotives.
 Changes in the design of grates in the firebox, and the design of nozzles and front ends in the smoke box was an on-going effort by Union Pacific and other railroads to improve economical and reliable operation, and to prevent claims for damages caused by line-side fires.

 The use of what is more correctly called the "Sweeney Nozzle" comes as early as 1899, and Union Pacific's efforts apparently began after the 20-year expiration of those applicable patents in 1919.
-There are references to the Sweeney Nozzle in the Decatur Review for December 15, 1899, noting that the Root & Van Deroort Engineering Company (also known as Root & Van Deroort Manufacturing Co.) had just received an order from Illinois Central for Sweeney Nozzles that were to be applied to five of its locomotives.
+There are references to the Sweeney Nozzle in the Decatur Review newspaper for December 15, 1899, noting that the Root & Van Deroort Engineering Company (also known as Root & Van Deroort Manufacturing Co.) had just received an order from Illinois Central for Sweeney Nozzles that were to be applied to five of its locomotives.
 The news item also noted that Mr. Van Deroort was on the IC's Freeport Division, equipping other IC locomotives with the Sweeney nozzle.
 An earlier reference in the October 20, 1899 issue of the same newspaper noted that the Wabash recently tested an installed Sweeney nozzle, and had placed an order with Root & Van Deroort to equip an additional eight locomotives.

 These references in 1899 all refer to the apparatus as the "Sweeney" nozzle.
 But in fact, the design was patented in May 1899 by Don.
 R. Sweney.
 (Note the different spelling.)
 Sweney himself was a student at the University of Illinois at Urbana when he completed most of the design for his steam locomotive nozzle.
 He received his degree in 1896 and applied for a patent in October 1898.
 Don Sweney was born in February 1872, and died in September 1943, and is buried in Sheridan, LaSalle County, Illinois.
 A biography published in 1906 showed that at the time he was Road Foreman of Engines on CB&Q at Galesburg, and had started with CB&Q in 1899 as a draftsman.

-Sweney 1899 Patent -- Note that the application was witnessed by W. H. Van Dervoort, one of the principles of the company, Root & Van Dervoort, manufacturers of the design.
+View the Sweney 1899 Patent -- Note that the application was witnessed by W. H. Van Dervoort, one of the principles of the company, Root & Van Dervoort, manufacturers of the design.

 Looking For Improvements